TBXark/TrieRouter/README.md

 ## License

-FlexLayout is available under the MIT license.
+TrieRouter is available under the MIT license.
 See the LICENSE file for more info.